rickw2001/saltire/src/content/homepage/index.md

 banner:
   title: '<span style="color: rgb(31, 9, 255);" class="text-primary text-accent text-shadow-[0px_1px_2px] shadow-accent/5"> Excavation <span class="text-accent">excellence</span> in the Gold Coast and beyond...</span>'
   title_size: "text-4xl md:text-6xl"
-  content: "<strong>We are a fully licensed demolition contractor located on the Gold Coast, QLD.
-We also carry out bulk earthworks, site cuts, final trim and drainages works.
-We pride ourselves on providing a professional and reliable service to all our clients.</strong>"
+  content: "<strong>Fully Licensed Demolition Contractor servicing South East Queensland and Northern NSW - Shaping Queensland one bucket at a time.
+Let’s Dig.</strong>"
   image: /images/se/logo-no-text.png

 sections:
-  - title: Success begins with a <span class="text-accent">solid foundation</span>
+  - title: At <span class="text-accent">Saltire</span>, we pride ourselves on hard work.
-    content: "Gound clearance, excavation, and earthmoving are the first steps in any construction project.
-We have the experience and equipment to get the job done right the first time.
-Our team of professionals will work with you to ensure your project is completed on time and within budget."
+    content: "We have extensive experience including earthworks, site cuts, final trim, drainage.
+Also working with contaminated materials such as asbestos.
+A successful project starts with a professional demolition.
+Saltire do it best.
+Safely demolished, carefully separated materials, environmentally aware.
+We recycle where we can to keep tip waste to a minimum.
+Saltire will work seamlessly with you to ensure your project is completed in time."
     image: /images/se/success-foundation.webp

   - title: <span class="text-accent">Comprehensive</span> Earthworks Services
-    content: We understand that every project is unique, which is why we offer a wide range of earthworks services to meet your specific needs.
-From site preparation to trenching and backfilling, we have the expertise to handle any job, big or small.
+    content: We understand after the initial demolition is finalised, it can be painful to further organise more machinery on site to cut if needed.
+We have highly experienced final trim operators who will work with you.
     image: /images/se/earthworks.webp

-  - title: Plant for <span class="text-accent">any job</span>
+  - title: <span class="text-accent">Dry Hire</span> - Plant Equipment
-    content: We have plant and equipment to handle any job, big or small.
-Our fleet of excavators, bobcats, and trucks are well-maintained and operated by experienced professionals.
-Contact us today to learn more about our plant hire services.
+    content: We have a small amount of machinery for dry hire starting at $350 per day.<br /><ul style="list-style:inside;"><li>1.7t</li><li>3.5t</li><li>5t</li><li>13.5t</li><li>20t</li></ul><br />Please contact us for more information.
     image: /images/se/digger.webp

 ##key features
 features:
   title: <span class="text-accent">Core</span> Services
-  description: "At our core we are a team of professionals with over 20 years of experience in the construction industry.
-We pride ourselves on providing a professional and reliable service to all our clients.
-Our core services include:"
+  description: ""
   feature_list:
     - icon: "eye"  #icon package react-feather-icon [https://feathericons.com/]
       title: Earthworks